rgattoni/VIO-project-with-Kimera_VIO/README.md

 # Installation Requirements
 Lists of software and hardaware to execute the application:
-Tested on Ubuntu 24.04 LTS.
+Tested on Ubuntu 24.04 LTS.\n
 1.Prerequisites: